pactsafe/pactsafe-react-sdk/CONTRIBUTING.md

 ## Deploying

+- Commit all changes you want to `master` before running the following...
 - `np` Run [this command](https://github.com/sindresorhus/np), it will walk you through it
   - You should install this globally if you don't already have it installed: `npm install -g np`
   - Follow [semver](https://semver.org/) when choosing a version